aws-samples/aws-modernization-with-appdynamics/content/70_Operate/4_Cloud_Native.md

 ![image](/images/operate/cloud_native_00.png)

 {{% notice info %}}
-You may need to try using a different browser if you're not seeing all the metrics and details as seen in the example images.
+You may need to try using a different browser and or select a longer time range if you're not seeing all the metrics and details as seen in the example images.
 {{% /notice %}}

 ## Services Perspective